pirtleshell/lwt/docs/install.md

 4. Rename the file connect_xampp.inc.php in /[...
 Path to downloaded LWT ...]/lwt to connect.inc.php.

-5. Edit this  file connect.inc.php and set the MySQL password in line ``$passwd = "";``.
+5. Edit connect.inc.php and set the MySQL password in line ``$passwd = "";``.
 Change it to ``$passwd = "abcxyz";``.
 Save the edited file connect.inc.php.

 6. Open a Terminal window, type and execute the following commands: